AkhilMathew1110/Breast_Cancer/README.md

 ## Dataset

 Features are measured from a digitalized image of a Fine needle aspirate (FNA) of a breast mass.
 We have 569 entries in the dataset and 33 columns.
 We are trying to focus on the diagnosis of cancer level based on the measurements available in the dataset, and using the trained model we can do the prediction on the unseen data.
+We are trying to predict the class of diagnosis variable and all remaining 32 variables are independent.
+Dependent variable has two classes- Malignant (M), Benign (B).
 Below are the attribute information:

 id
 diagnosis